• Skip to primary navigation

 Instructions

 • Prep vegetables and herbs: Cut zucchini and carrots into long, fine strips with a julienne peeler for the fastest, easiest cutting, then cut the fine strips into pieces about 4″ long.
 Cut the bell pepper into long, fine strips by hand with a sharp knife.
-Finely shred the cabbage with a small handheld mandoline slicer, lager mandoline set to fine, or with a sharp knife.
-Remove the leaves from herb stems.
-No need to chop them.
-Tear lettuce leave into small pieces.
-Place all vegetables on a rimmed baking sheet, large casserole or into small bowls
+Finely slice the cabbage with a sharp knife, or if you have a mandoline use that.

 • Assemble the spring rolls, fill a large bowl half way with warm water.
-Working on a cutting board or plate, dip one rice wrapper into the water briefly, just a few seconds.
+Working on a cutting board other flat surface, dip one rice wrapper into the water briefly, just a few seconds.
 The wrapper will be a bit stiff at first and soften as you work.
 They get a little sticky.
 Just go with it and you will get the hang of it.
-Place the wrapper on a cutting board or plate.
-Starting at the end closest to you, lay a few herbs down in â…“ of the wrapper, then top with a few strips of each vegetable.
-Don’t go all of the way to the edges as you will fold the sides in like a burrito.
-Start rolling the vegetables and wrap snugly until you get about half way, then fold in sides and continue rolling to complete a roll.
-Place the finished spring roll on a plate.
-Now make more!

 • To eat, cut the finished spring rolls in half and serve with dipping sauce of choice.